TheOlasunkanmi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 100-decimal_to_hexadecimal script will convert a number from base 10 to base 16.
 The 101-rot13 script will encode and decode text using the rot 13 encryption assuming ASCII.
 The 102-odd script will print every other number from the input, starting with the first line.
+The 103-water_and_stir script will add two numbers stored in the environment variables WATER and STIR both of which are in different bases.